yewang/besogo/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-See the COPYING file in the source distribution for a copy of the license.
+See the LICENSE file in the source distribution for a copy of the license.